DOT Reasonable Suspicion Testing for Managers and Supervisors Part I Safety Training Video

 • what makes suspicion reasonable,

-• physical signs of drug abuse, and more.
+• physical signs of drug misuse, and more.

 The safety video program comes with a quiz, a scheduling and attendance form, a training certificate, and an employee training log.